CatX711/LingoLang/README.md

 <br />

 By using `--Req` we make a request.
 Isn't that convenient? <br />
-And if you want your terminal to look very pretty, you can still use the styling tags like <h1> from HTML that are normally restricted for the website code. <br />
+<p>And if you want your terminal to look very pretty, you can still use the styling tags like <h> from HTML that are normally restricted for the website code. <br />
-That means your terminal could end up looking like this when you run your program, if you so wish:
+That means your terminal could end up looking like this when you run your program, if you so wish: </p>

 <br />